Masters

 Browse Academic CatalogMS in Bioinformatics Results and Skills

-In the master's in bioinformatics program you will develop skills, including the ability to:
+In the Master's in Bioinformatics program you will develop skills, including the abilities to:

 - Employ statistical and computational methods to investigate and solve problems within the life sciences